keystonejs/keystone/docs/pages/docs/fields/json.md

 ---
-title: "Big Int"
+title: "JSON"
-description: "A reference of Keystone's bigInt field type, configuration and options."
+description: "A reference of Keystone's json field type, configuration and options."
 ---

 A `json` field represents a JSON blob.